xxao/Pirates/readme.md

 Once the cards are printed and cut, there are still some additional items you need in order to start playing.

-- **Each player needs three figures**.
+- Each player needs three figures.
 Those should be easily distinguishable from other players.
 You can use the color figures from _Man Don't Get Angry_ or your favorite LEGO minifigures.

-- A pack of **some nice coins** to represent the treasure.
+- A pack of some nice coins to represent the treasure.
 Again, you can use some LEGO pieces or there are several options available on Amazon.

-- **Two dice** of your choice.
+- Two dice of your choice.

 ## Prepare the game